-Service statistics data is generally available on an annual (and even monthly) basis, and can provide the model with additional data on changes in prevalence after the last survey.
+The EMU can also be used as an input into the Family Planning Estimation Tool (FPET), which calculates estimates for current and future mCPR, based on a variety of data sources.
+Inputting the EMU allows FPET to consider service statistics in its calculation of estimated mCPR, unmet need and demand satisfied by modern, and can play an important role in recognizing changes in trends between surveys.
+Service statistics data is generally available on an annual (and even monthly) basis and can provide the model with additional data on changes in prevalence after the last survey.
 This is especially useful in cases where survey data may be outdated or where dramatic social changes or expansions in family planning programming have occurred since the last survey.

 The two graphs above are examples of how service statistics data is reviewed for quality.
 The first graph illustrates the number of users that have been estimated by method, based on the service statistics data input.
 The second set of graphs compares the estimated method mix based on the service statistics data compared to the last survey.
 These two graphics are reviewed to sense check the data – are trends in individual methods reasonable given current programmatic efforts – and look for any indications of errors – is the method mix substantially different than was found in a recent survey?
 If so Is there any reasonable explanation or could this indicate an error in the data?